pawanmsr/n-methods/README.md

 Notes and More
 --------------

-Source code in [src](/src/).
-Copy tested source code when use of full breadth of STL is prohibited.
+Source code in [src](/src/) for sport programming, assessments or when use of full breadth of STL is prohibited.
+Run the build before copying the source templates into the solution.
+At least add basic tests for all new implementations.
+Tests in [test](/test/) and method signatures in [include](/include/).
+Run CTest to verify and trust source code.

 <pre>
 +-- bin